xStarbound/xStarbound/doc/lua/root.md

 #### `Maybe<ByteArray>` root.bytes(`AssetPath<>` assetPath)

 Returns the specified asset as a raw `ByteArray`, if it exists.
-Otherwise returns `nil`.
+Throws an error (but doesn't also log an uncatchable error) if the specified asset doesn't exist, or the path isn't valid or contains disallowed components.

 See `bytes.md` for information on `ByteArray` object methods.